 - RA assignments are made for only one academic year, and are subject to continuous evaluation throughout the year.

-- All residence halls are closed during Thanksgiving, Winter, and Spring breaks (with the exception of 100 Beacon), and all RAs must remain on campus until the halls officially close and closing procedures are completed.
+- All residence halls are closed during Thanksgiving, Winter, and Spring breaks (with the exception of the Little Building), and all RAs must remain on campus until the halls officially close and closing procedures are completed.
 RAs must return in time to be present for the official re-opening of the halls.

 - RAs are required to: arrive two weeks prior to the opening of the halls for fall training; return to campus several days early in January for spring training; and remain on campus until closing procedures are completed the day after Commencement.

-Students who receive approval from the Assistant Dean of Housing and Residence Life to remain on campus during the Thanksgiving and/or Spring Breaks will reside at 100 Beacon.
+Students who receive approval from the Office of Housing and Residence Ife to remain on campus during the Thanksgiving and/or Spring Breaks will reside in one residence hall (usually the Little Building).
 RA coverage is needed during these periods and all RAs are eligible for duty.

-Resident Assistants are provided with a single room and the block meal plan or weekly meal plan.
+Resident Assistants are provided with a single room and the flex meal plan.
 All RAs will receive credit in full for room and board for each semester of their employment.

 Resident Assistants must meet the following qualifications to be considered for the position:

 - Must be a full-time, matriculated Emerson (undergraduate or graduate) student (minimum of 12 credit hours each semester), of at least sophomore academic standing, who has completed at least one semester at Emerson College OR a graduate student who has completed at least one semester at Emerson College.